ndipatri/RoboScale/README.md

 This scale has been calibrated.
 So if you put something on it, say, that weighs 50g, the scale will read 50g +/- .5g.

-These will be built to order (take about a day to build).
+These will be built to order (takes about a day to build).

 ## Price is $39.99